manorrock/assistant/README.md

 ## Partial Support Notes

 - `/clear`: VSCode relies on CLI implementation
+- `/endpoint`: Legacy command, prefer using `/llmEndpoint` instead
-- `/explain`: Eclipse, and NetBeans only support editor selection
+- `/explain`: Eclipse and NetBeans only support editor selection
 - `/llmApiKey`: VSCode requires manual configuration in settings
 - `/llmEndpoint`: NetBeans only supports basic URL configuration
 - `/llmModel`: Eclipse and NetBeans limited to Ollama models only
-- `/source`: VSCode, Eclipse, and NetBeans limited to workspace files only
+- `/model`: Legacy command, prefer using `/llmModel` instead
+- `/source`: All implementations except mobile fully support executing commands from a file
+- `/tool`: CLI only, provides access to built-in and custom tool integrations

 ## Downloads